About the national regulatory system for community housing

 Local government providers

-Local governments that are funded by the Department of Housing and Public Works (HPW) to provide community housing are registered under the Queensland State Regulatory System for Community Housing (QSRSCH).
+Local governments that are funded under the Housing Act 2003 by the Department of Communities, Housing and Digital Economy (CHDE) to provide community housing are registered under the Queensland State Regulatory System for Community Housing (QSRSCH).

 Not registering or choosing to cancel your registration

-The organisation and HPW must then agree on what happens to the funded assets.
+The organisation and CHDE must then agree on what happens to the funded assets.
 Only registered providers may hold funded social housing assets.

 If you're considering ending your funding relationship, discuss your options with your Housing Services contract manager.